broadinstitute/warp/website/docs/documentation/Pipelines/Illumina_Genotyping_Arrays_Pipeline/Illumina_genotyping_array_spec.md

 7. FILTER
 8. INFO

-These columns are standard to each VCF, but the Illumina Genotyping Array Pipeline has fields with additional attributes as described below:
+These columns are standard to each VCF, but the Illumina Genotyping Array Pipeline has an additional FORMAT column.
+Pipeline-specific column attributes are described below:

-### Filter fields
+### FILTER
 - DUPE - Filter applied if there are multiple rows in the VCF for the same loci and alleles.
 For example, if there are two or more rows that share the same chromosome, position, ref allele and alternate alleles, all but one of them will have the ‘DUPE’ filter set
 - TRIALLELIC - Filter applied if there is a site at which there are two alternate alleles and neither of them is the same as the reference allele
 - ZEROED_OUT_ASSAY - Filter applied if the variant at the site was ‘zeroed out’ in the Illumina cluster file; typically applied when the calls at the site are intentionally marked as unusual.
 Genotypes called for sites that are ‘zeroed out’ will always be no-calls

-### Format (genotype) fields
+### FORMAT (genotype)
 - GT - GENOTYPE; standard field described in the [VCF specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf)
 - IGC - Illumina GenCall Confidence Score.
 Measure of the call confidence
 - X - Raw X intensity as scanned from the original genotyping array